michaelmera/remedy/README.md

 These instructions are preliminary and will be expanded with time.
 Feel free to populate the wiki!

-I did my best to make sure usage of Remy will not incur in data loss.
+I did my best to make sure usage of Remedy will not incur in data loss.
 Most of the features exclusively read from the tablet and are completely safe, even if they may fail on the computer side.
 The only features that alters data on the tablet is the upload feature.
 It is however very unlikely to cause any problem since it only adds files.